mburns/nomic/README.md

 1. Players vote on and submit rule-changes to evolve the game
 2. Disputes are resolved through [Call For Judgments](https://github.com/mburns/nomic/blob/master/.github/CONTRIBUTING.md#call-for-judgment) by choosing another Player as a nuetral arbitrator.

-*These descriptions are non-binding.
-See the individual rules for their specific language.*

 #### Ground Rules

 Rule | Mutable | Brief Description